 So, the next time you cook something sticky, line your Crockpot for an easy and quick clean-up.
 But if you mostly cook vegetables in the Crockpot and there’s no insane amount of grease you have to deal with, you don’t need these liners.
 Just don’t overstuff your Crockpot and choose the correct temperature level to prevent food burning incidents.

 If you love tender meat, your Crockpot is the ideal cooking appliance to savor that divine taste.
 But when you put bigger chunks of meat in the Crockpot, you need a tool for shredding it for even cooking.
-Once you notice that the meat is soft enough, use ultra-sharp handheld shredding claws for dividing it into edible pieces.
+Once you notice that the meat is soft enough, use ultra-sharp handheld shredding claws to divide it into edible pieces.
 I use shredding claws when I cook ribs or stew to ensure the gravy has that perfectly dense flavor instead of feeling watery.
-You might be thinking that you can cut the meat before adding it to the Crockpot, but that way, you’ll notice a difference in the gravy’s flavor and texture.
+You might think that you can cut the meat before adding it to the Crockpot, but that way, you’ll notice a difference in the gravy’s flavor and texture.
 So, put the big meat piece in your slow cooker, and shred it later.

 Although all good-quality crockpots have pre-built digital displays where you punch in the temperature and timing, a spare thermometer will still come in handy.
-Since slow cooking takes hours on a stretch, you have to check the uncooked and cooked meat’s temperature to know if it has reached the safe limit.
+Since slow cooking takes hours on a stretch, you must check the uncooked and cooked meat’s temperature to know if it has reached the safe limit.
 A meat thermometer is useful is you often cook one-pot meals and cannot compromise on food texture.
 If you prepare half-done crockpot meals and keep them in the fridge, this thermometer will help you stop cooking just at the right time because chewy or mushy meat is no good.

 Microwave and Refrigerator-Safe Containers